• Skip to main content

 #2: FDA Rules Lock Spravato Into a Fixed Schedule—Unlike IV Ketamine, Which Doctors Can Adjust

-Spravato’s rigid 21-session protocol wasn’t designed because that’s what most patients actually need.
+Spravato’s 21-session protocol (25+ in real-world clinical care) wasn’t designed because that’s what most patients actually need.
 It’s what the FDA approved based on the clinical trials Johnson & Johnson ran to get their product to market.

 IV ketamine, however, uses weight-based dosing (typically 0.5mg per kilogram of body weight), allowing for precise customization.
 Your provider can even adjust the dose during your infusion if you’re experiencing side effects or not responding as expected—something impossible with pre-packaged nasal sprays.